Peatech/BackFed/KAGGLE_COLAB_COMPREHENSIVE_GUIDE.md

 !pip install -q -r requirements.txt

 # Cell 3: Run your first federated learning experiment (clean, no attacks)
+# CIFAR10 will be automatically downloaded to /kaggle/working/data/
 !python kaggle_main.py no_attack=true num_rounds=10

 # Cell 4: Run with a simple attack